Contact Us

 Her research interests are at the confluence of climate change, conservation & livelihoods.
 Using a social-ecological approach, she works in climate change adaptation, local and indigenous knowledge, sense of place, and conservation innovation.
 She has a deep commitment and passion for Western landscapes, rangelands, and the human and ecological communities that depend on them.

 She is interdisciplinary by training and practice and enjoys researching with communities in a transdisciplinary approach.
-In addition, she is interested in the theory of research and practice, how research is used in real-world applications, and how education can better prepare students to contribute meaningfully to managing complex challenges.
-Her current projects include understanding drought decision-making by individual ranchers and rangeland organizations, exploring compound hazards and climate change related research needs in Wyoming, and assessing the equity of deliberate social-ecological transformations.
-In addition, she is currently serving as the Chapter Lead for the Northern Great Plains region chapter of the National Climate Assessment.
+In addition, she is interested in how research is used in real-world applications, and how education can better prepare students to contribute meaningfully to managing complex challenges.
+Her current projects include understanding how changing water availability impacts Wyoming communities (WyACT project), how we can help communities towards equitable and sustainable transformations, and how to create actionable and useful climate information in her work with Western Water Assessment (NOAA funded) and the North Central Climate Science Adaptation Center (DOI funded).
+In addition, she recently served as the Chapter Lead for the Northern Great Plains region chapter of the National Climate Assessment, and is currently serving as an advisor to the Meridian Institute to provide suggestions for how to make the National Resource Conservation Service programs more responsive to climate change.

 Prior to returning to school for her graduate studies, she worked for several non-profits (Denver Urban Gardens, Colorado Environmental Coalition, Center for Native Ecosystems), in agricultural production (Organic farm co-manager, ranch-hand), in public service (Denver Public Library, Fraser Public Library) and in environmental education (National Park Service, Snow Mountain Ranch).
 She brings these diverse work experiences into case studies in the classroom and concrete career advice for students.
 She teaches a range of undergraduate and graduate courses (see below).